rwebaz/Forex-Lessons-Project/docs/pages/Crude-Oil-Alert.md

 No representation is being made that any account will or is likely to achieve profits or losses similar to those discussed in this document, if any.

-Note.
+**Note**.
 The past performance of any trading system or methodology is not necessarily indicative of future results.

 ## CFTC Rule 4.41

-Hypothetical or imulated performance results have certain limitations.
+Hypothetical or simulated performance results have certain limitations.

 Unlike an actual performance record, simulated results do not represent actual trading.